emoss08/Trenova/CONTRIBUTING.md

 ---

-Your contributions are vital in shaping Monta's future, a platform that redefines logistics efficiency and scalability.
+Your contributions are vital in shaping Trenova's future, a platform that redefines logistics efficiency and scalability.
 Thank you for being a part of this journey and helping us create a solution that not only addresses current industry needs but is also poised for future challenges and opportunities.